GustavoColman123/c-from-scratch/exercises/8-External-Variables-and-Scope/README.md

-# Longest Line — External Variables and Scope
+# External Variables and Scope

 ## Description